kemanedonfack/Deploying-WordPress-on-a-2-Tier-AWS-Architecture-with-Terraform/README.md

 The resources defined in this file are:

-provider "aws": Specifies the AWS provider for Terraform.
+- **provider "aws"**: Specifies the AWS provider for Terraform.
 It sets the region to "eu-north-1", indicating that the resources will be provisioned in the AWS EU (Stockholm) region.
-The role of this resource is to authenticate Terraform with the specified AWS region and allow it to manage AWS resources. terraform block: Defines the required providers for the Terraform configuration.
+The role of this resource is to authenticate Terraform with the specified AWS region and allow it to manage AWS resources.
+- **terraform block**: Defines the required providers for the Terraform configuration.
 In this case, it specifies that the "aws" provider is required, with a specific version of "4.65.0".
 The role of this block is to ensure that the correct version of the AWS provider is used for the configuration.

 ## Step 2: Create VPC and subnets